Do you need help with your arthritis?

 “I thought arthritis was always painful...”

 Sufferers often mistakenly assume arthritis is untreatable and must therefore be endured.
 Although damage to the joint surface cannot be reversed, osteopathic treatment and specific advice on lifestyle can be effective in reducing physical strain and discomfort.
-You can improve your quality of life with our approach.
+You could improve your quality of life with our approach.
 This is especially true when it can be tackled in the early stages.

 Is Osteopathy covered by Medicare?